 So without further ado, let's get into the best toothpastes for sensitive teeth and gums.
 Below we have written which toothpastes are popular for specific needs, as well as what makes them stand out.
 Before you dive, in here's a table to provide you with a quick overview.

-Our find for best overall is Colgate Sensitive Toothpaste Complete Protection.
+Our find for the best fluoride toothpaste is Colgate Sensitive Toothpaste Complete Protection.
 It excels in covering all the basics: